dragomit/hsm/README.md

 Panicking early, during state machine construction helps smoke out the bugs and avoids unexpected errors much later, when state machine instances are used.

+## Concurrency and Re-entrancy

+Methods involved in building the state machine structure are not safe for concurrent use by multiple goroutines.

+Once `StateMachine` is finalized, it is effectively immutable and safe for concurrent use by multiple `StateMachineInstances`.

+While different `StateMachineInstances` are independent of each other and can be used concurrently with _each other_, `StateMachineInstance` methods of _any single instance_ are not safe for concurrent use.

+Furthermore, `StateMachineInstance.Deliver()` is not re-entrant: it must not be called from within a transition action, state entry or exit function, or a transition guard function.
+If transition action needs to generate an event to be delivered to the state machine, this should be done by writing the event somewhere (channel, list, queue, etc) from where it can be picked up and delivered to the state machine _after_ the currently executing `StateMachineInstance.Deliver()` method returns.

+Finally, transition actions, state entry/exit functions and transition guards should not invoke `StateMachineInstance.Current()` method.
+If they do, the result will be undefined, and it may change in the future.
+The `Current()` method is only safe for use _after_ the `Deliver()` method returns, and _before_ the next `Deliver()` method is called.